 Peer Group Trading Analysis.
 Evercore compared certain financial and operating information and commonly used valuation measurements for Xerox to corresponding information and measurements for a group of selected companies in the document imaging and printing industry, including Hewlett-Packard Company, Canon Inc., Sharp Corporation, Ricoh Company, Ltd., Pitney Bowes Inc., Konica Minolta Holdings, Inc., Lexmark International, Inc., Eastman Kodak Company, Electronics for Imaging, Inc. and Oce N.V.
-Although none of the selected companies are, in Evercore's opinion, directly comparable to Xerox, the companies were chosen because, in Evercore's opinion, they may be considered similar to Xerox in certain respects for purposes of this analysis.
-Evercore used publicly available financial data and Xerox management projections provided to Evercore and authorized for Evercore's use by ACS.
+Although none of the selected companies are, in Evercore's opinion, directly comparable to Xerox, the companies were chosen because, in Evercore's opinion, they may be considered similar to Xerox in certain respects for purposes of its analysis.
+For purposes of this analysis, Evercore used publicly available financial data and Xerox management projections provided to Evercore and authorized for Evercore's use by ACS.